Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Did you know that Jayesh was in every Star Wars movie?
-He was "The Force".
+Jayesh once broke the sound barrier in a rowboat.

-Updated on: [19/9/2024]
+Updated on: [20/9/2024]
 <!-- #jokeEnd -->